 The days and weeks after surgery

 The day that your doctor discharges you is dependent on your progress and decided by your surgeon.
-Before that, you will be given instructions about your diet and the activities you need to do.
-These will be gone over with you.
-You will also be told how to be safe and careful and the situations that could arise that require a call to wither your physician assistant or surgeon.
+Before that, you will be given written instructions about your diet and the activities you need to do.
+You will also be told how to be safe and careful and the situations that could arise that require a call to your surgeon.